openalloc/SwiftSimpleTree/README.md

 - `func getChildValues(excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
 Optional list of values for children to be excluded, along with their progeny.
 Traversal is breadth-first.

 - `func getChildValues(maxDepth: Int, excludeValues: ValueSet) -> [T]`: Fetch the values of the child nodes.
 Optional list of values for children to be excluded, along with their progeny.
-Traversal is depth-first, with optional limit.
+Traversal is depth-first.

 - `func getParentValue(excludeValues: ValueSet) -> T?`: Return the value of the immediate parent node, if any.
 Optional list of parent values to be excluded.
 A match will cause this function to return nil.